 The operation of the HCVS will be designed to minimize the reliance on operator actions for response to an ELAP and severe accident events.
 Severe accident event assumes that specific core cooling actions from the FLEX strategies identified in the response to Order EA-12-049 were not successfully initiated.
-Access to the reactor building will be restricted as determined by the RPV [reactor pressure vessel] water level and core damage conditions.
+Access to the reactor building will be restricted as determined by the RPV water level and core damage conditions.
 Immediate actions will be completed by Operators in the Main Control Room (MCR) and will include remote-manual actions.
 The ROS provides back-up capability to open HCVS valve(s) in case of a valve circuit or SOV failure.
-The operator actions required to open a vent path were previously listed in the BDBEE Venting Part 2 section of this report [the OIP] (Table 2-1).
+The operator actions required to open a vent path were previously listed in the BDBEE Venting Part 2 section of the OIP (Table 2-1 [of the OIP]).